Wetitpig/geodesic/README.md

 `-s` Show distance between coordinates for inverse problems, or show the destination coordinate for direct problems.

-`-o` Show azimuth from one coordinate to the next for inverse problems, or show the final bearing for direct problems.
+`-a` Show azimuth from one coordinate to the next for inverse problems, or show the final bearing for direct problems.

 ### Arguments
 All arguments can be given from the command line or standard input (stdin).